types of surgeries

 A gastric Roux-en-Y bypass procedure (Gastric Bypass) is predominantly restrictive procedure with a longer Roux limb (> 150cm) adding to the procedure a malabsorptive component.
 The better long term success achieved by the GBP over the purely restrictive operations is largely due to the hormonal changes that occur in the bypassed stomach and duodenum that in turn regulate the appetite and satiety centers of the brain.

-The jejunoileal bypass procedure (JIB), also a malabsorptive procedure but was recently banned in South Africa.
+The jejunoileal bypass procedure (JIB) is also a malabsorptive procedure, however, it is banned in South Africa.
 This procedure has unacceptably high longterm complication rate resulting in poor quality of health and decreased longevity in a significant number of patients who underwent this procedure.

 With all malabsorptive procedures, these operations are surgically challenging; particularly when performed laparoscopically.

-If one rates a laparoscopic cholecystectomy as being a level 1 difficulty, an AGB would be a level 2, a GBP level 5 and a BPD-DS level 10 difficulty.
-It is therefore easy to see why even in the CEMMS’, the rate at which these complex malabsorptive procedures are performed is only in 2-3% of cases.
+If one rates a laparoscopic cholecystectomy as being a level 1 difficulty, an AGB would be a level 2, a Gastric Bypass level 5 and a BPD-DS level 10 difficulty.

-The recommendation is that these complex procedures should only be attempted by an experienced center when they have performed at least 150 GBP cases when morbidity and mortality can be expected to be low.
+The recommendation is that these complex procedures should only be attempted by an experienced centre when they have performed at least 300 gastric bypass cases.

 We have clearly indicated on our accredited centres page who is accredited to do more complex procedures